The Untold Story of the Witches of Oz. |

 Even after Baum's death, his stories live on in theatrical and screen adaptations.

-In 1939, MGM released The Wizard of Oz, a fantasy musical film starring Judy Garland (Dorothy), Bert Lahr (Cowardly Lion), Jack Haley (Tin Man), Ray Bolger (Scarecrow), Frank Morgan (The Wizard of Oz), and Margaret Hamilton (Wicked Witch of the West), and is considered one of the most famous films of all time.
+In 1939, MGM released The Wizard of Oz, a fantasy musical film adaptation starring Judy Garland as Dorothy Gale, Bert Lahr as the Cowardly Lion, Jack Haley as the Tin Man, Ray Bolger as Scarecrow, Frank Morgan as the Wizard, Billie Burke as Glinda, and Margaret Hamilton as the Wicked Witch of the West; in the following decades since it premiered, The Wizard of Oz is considered one of the most famous films of all time.

-Author Gregory Maguire retold the Oz Books in The Wicked Years, an adult fantasy novel series chronicling the lives of Elphaba Thropp the Wicked Witch of the West and her descendants.
+Starting in 1995, Gregory Maguire has been retelling the Oz Books in The Wicked Years and Another Day, two dark adult fantasy novel series chronicling the lives of Elphaba Thropp the Wicked Witch of the West and her descendants.

 Summary of Wicked